epccs/Driver/K3/README.md

 Solenoid options

-* Orbit 57861 will work with a 24V pulse.
+* Orbit 57861 seem to work with a 24V pulse.
+* Orbit 58874N valves seem to work with a 24V pulse.